httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

     related information in the link indicated by the Link header field value with the "example-other-info" link relation type.

+Applications can also specify the use of URI Templates {{?RFC6570}} to allow clients to generate URLs based upon runtime data.

 ## Specifying Client Behaviours {#clients}